 Interstate is closed outside Atlanta as residents evacuate due to a chemical plant fire

-A sprinkler head malfunctioned around 5 a.m. at a Georgia BioLab plant.
+Some residents east of Atlanta were evacuated and others told to shelter in place after a fire at a chemical plant

-CONYERS, Ga. -- Some residents east of Atlanta were evacuated while others were told to shelter in place Sunday to avoid contaminants from a chemical plant fire that sent dark, billowing gray smoke into the air.
+CONYERS, Ga. -- Some residents east of Atlanta were evacuated while others were told to shelter in place Sunday to avoid contaminants from a chemical plant fire that sent a massive plume of dark smoke high into the sky that could be seen from miles away.

 BioLab’s website says it is the swimming pool and spa water care division of Lawrenceville, Georgia-based KIK Consumer Products.
 An automated message at the phone number on the parent company’s website said to call back during business hours.